 Flying airplanes is a lot of fun.
-Unfortunately, many people never take off because they believe that flying is just not a possibility for them.
+Unfortunately, many people never take off because they believe that flying is not a possibility for them.
 The high cost and large time investment tend to steer people away.
 But it doesn't have to be that way!
-In fact, if you want to fly airplanes but don't have the time or money, then the sport pilot certificate is the perfect solution.
+If you want to fly airplanes but don't have the time or money, then the sport pilot certificate is the perfect solution.

 The Sport Pilot Designation

 The sport pilot certificate was developed by the FAA in 2007 to make flying more affordable and available to everyone.
 A number of student pilots are unable to complete the private pilot certificate due to time or financial constraints.
 The sport pilot certificate is meant for those who want to fly strictly on a recreational basis.
 It allows pilots to be certified with less instruction time and because of this, there are more restrictions in place for sport pilots.

 To be eligible for a sport pilot certificate, you must:

 - Be at least 17 years old (You can start training for a sport pilot certificate when you're 16 years old, but you can't take the test until age 17.)

 - Hold both a U.S. Driver's License and student pilot certificate OR an aviation medical certificate with a student pilot certificate.